How Do You Know If It's Too Late for a Root Canal?

 Clinical Factors That Affect Root Canal Suitability

 Several factors influence whether a dentist considers root canal treatment to be a viable option.
-These are assessed during a thorough clinical examination, which typically includes visual inspection, testing the tooth's response to temperature and pressure, and reviewing dental X-rays.
+These are assessed during a thorough clinical examination, which typically includes visual inspection, testing the tooth's response to temperature and pressure, and reviewing dental X-rays or CBCT scans.

 Extent of Decay